sharaths27/TUX-Notes/Introduction.md

 **The GNU Project (1983)**: Richard Stallman launched the GNU Project to create a completely free, Unix-like operating system.
 By the early 1990s, most components (compilers, shells, editors) were complete, but its kernel, GNU Hurd, was still under heavy development and not yet functional.

 **MINIX (1987):** Andrew S. Tanenbaum released MINIX, a small Unix-like system for educational use.
 It was the system Linus Torvalds used at the University of Helsinki, but its licensing restrictions and limitations on personal computer hardware frustrated him
+(MINIX source was available for study, but it was not as freely redistributable and modifiable as modern open-source software.)

 **The Invention of Linux (1991)**
 Frustrated by the high cost of commercial Unix (roughly $5,000 at the time) and the limitations of MINIX, Linus Torvalds began writing his own kernel.